Dodge Charger Insurance Rates

 Liability $520

-Includes $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all states and for all Charger models.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 states and Charger models.

 Liability Only $592